-This article will cover the following precautions:
+This article will cover some precautions and safety guidelines.

 Pinch points occur whenever a moving object comes in contact with another object.
 This could be a wheel which is close to a chassis, an arm with a tower, two gears intermeshing, or any number of things involved with robotics.